Close the Greater Vancouver Zoo & Save the last remaining Animals

 In 1997, two reports by Zoocheck Canada and UK veterinarian Samantha Lindley called on the Greater Vancouver Zoo to improve conditions for the animals it holds, such as rhinoceros and big cats.
 By 2003, few improvements had been made.
 Recommendations were made to the zoo, including gradually moving away from its current function of a zoo and becoming a sanctuary for native species; however, the zoo refused as they wanted to carry on displaying exotic species.

-Vancouver's lack of sunlight, increasingly cold and damp winters is not an acceptable climate for exotic animals accustomed to living in a desert environment.
-Clearly this is evident in the amount of preventable animal neglect cases and deaths.
+Vancouver's lack of sunlight, increasingly cold and damp winters is NOT an appropriate climate for exotic animals accustomed to living in a desert environment.
+Giraffes, Tigers, Rhinos, Zebras, Camels, Hippos and African buffalo are not native to Canada and should not be forced to suffer through our climateClearly this is evident in the amount of preventable animal neglect cases and deaths.